chris-bailey/cbpiano-website-nuxt/README.md

 - **Optimized Performance**: Increases speed and responsiveness of web applications.
 - **SEO-Friendly SSR**: Server-side rendering of the first page served for better SEO scores.
 - **Static Site Generation**: Or you have the option to easily create static, SEO-optimized sites.
 - **Modern Development Tools**: Incorporates cutting-edge tools for web development.
-It's a great debugging environment!
+It has such a great debugging environment!

 ## Setup